 Benchmark 7: Organizational Capacity: The school has established a well-functioning organizational structure and has clearly delineated roles for staff, management, and board members.
 The school has systems and protocols that allow for the successful implementation, evaluation, and improvement of its academic program and operations.

-Faithfulness to Charter & Law Benchmark 8: Mission and Key Design Elements: The school is faithful to its mission and has implemented the key design elements included in its charter.
+Benchmark 8: Mission and Key Design Elements: The school is faithful to its mission and has implemented the key design elements included in its charter.